 A new cloud-based phone system using desktop software and “soft phones” will replace physical phones.
 Staff can opt to keep their physical phones, and a limited number of headsets is available.
 Roll-out is scheduled in early March.
 Extensions and direct dial numbers will not change, and staff who have set up new passwords need not do so again.
 System features include messaging capability to post documents and communicate with others in the company and portability for staff who travel.
 Unander will issue an Omni after the conversion and will schedule roll-out sessions.

 New collaboration tools will simplify document-sharing inside and outside the building, and IT is working to standardize them.
 MDRT is running out of drive space and Unander is reviewing SharePoint and other storage management options; he will talk with directors and has requested staff feedback about features and products they like.
-New project charters will inform staff not in the initial communication loop about MDRT projects and help communicate better across the organization.
+New project charters will inform staff about MDRT projects and help communicate better across the organization.
 Unander will discuss the initiative with directors January 22 to lay out project details and areas that will be impacted, and will post the information for all-staff access.

 MDRT BLOG